San Francisco General Hospital: Chan Zuckerberg building

 In November 2008, San Francisco voters approved an $887.4 million general obligation bond for the General Hospital rebuild, work began in 2009, and was expected to be finished in 2015.

 In 2015, Facebook founder and CEO, Mark Zuckerberg, and his wife Priscilla Chan gave $75 million to help fund equipment and technology for the new hospital.

 In 2016, the new hospital building was completed.
 It is the first hospital building in San Francisco to be constructed with a base-isolated foundation, 30 inches in any direction for protection against earthquakes.
 Publicised improvements included expanding the Emergency Department from 27 to 58 beds, and Operating Rooms from 10 to 13.
 The number of general admission beds, the number of intensive care unit (ICU) beds increased.
 The previously separate surgical and medical units were combined into one ICU.

 Billing practices

 Through early 2019, SFGH did not participate in any private health insurance networks and practiced balance billing.
 A Vox analysis (derived from a database of more than a thousand emergency room bills) characterized the hospital's billing practices as "aggressive" and "surprising": one privately insured patient arriving at the hospital after a bicycle accident was billed more than $20,000 for diagnostic scans and treatment for a broken arm; the bill was 12 times the Medicare billing rate.
 After media attention, SFGH changed its billing policy so that privately insured patients would be billed at rates consistent with their insurers' network rates, with an income-based maximum.

 Artwork

 The hospital owns and displays two paintings by Frida Kahlo and Diego Rivera, donated to the hospital by Dr. Leo Eloesser.
 Eloesser interned at SFGH and was Kahlo's physician.

-The Pediatric Emergency Department features a mural by artist Sirron Norris entitled The Land of the Helping Hand, which features local iconography.